OHI-Science/ohiprep/globalprep/prs_chem/v2016/README.md

 The Status of chemical pollution was measured via four global datasets: land-based organic from agricultural pesticide use (reported to FAO), inorganic pollution from runoff from impervious surfaces, and ocean-based pollution from commercial shipping and ports.

 The shipping, ports and harbors, and inorganic pollution have  not changed over time.
-However, the organic (pesticide) pollution is updated yearly, with the most recent data from 2013.
+However, the organic (pesticide) pollution is updated yearly, with the most recent data.

 The shipping, ports and harbors, and inorganic pollution data are located [here](https://knb.ecoinformatics.org/#view/doi:10.5063/F1S180FS).